horejsek/python-webdriverwrapper/README.markdown

 ## What this wrapper do

 * Adds messges into webdriver's exceptions (by default there is no information about which element is missing etc.).
-* Adds some usefull method to WebDriver and WebElement.
+* Adds some usefull methods to WebDriver and WebElement.
 Such as
  * `find_element_by_text`,
  * `contains_text`,
  * `wait_for_element`,